Flexi Medical Certificate

 Problem Definition

-Clients with diverse needs require a clear, reassuring, and accessible way to upload their medical certificates because the existing process is unclear, emotionally disengaged, and causes unnecessary stress during a sensitive time.
+Clients with diverse needs require a clear, reassuring, and accessible way to understand their medical certificate requirements because the existing experience is unclear, cognitively heavy, culturally misaligned, and creates emotional friction during a sensitive time.

 Key Design Challenges